krishna21058/Simple-assembler-and-simulator/README.md

-> Built it as a project for course CO (computer organization)
+> Built as a project for course CO (computer organization)
 >
 Designed and implemented a Simple assembler and simulator that can also handle floating point arithmatic.